home-assistant/home-assistant.io/source/_integrations/plugwise.markdown

 ### Anna as a zone thermostat

-If you are using your Anna as part of your adam zone control system, it can not be configured as a smart thermostat.
+If you are using your Anna as part of your adam zone control system, it cannot be configured as a smart thermostat.
 The integration will not discover your Anna or allow manual configuration.

 ### Anna with Elga